April 4, 2018

-Drs.
-Younger and Wing pointed out that the province’s announcement last month of more funding for hip and knee replacements do not address the trauma surgery increases created by our growing and aging population.
+Dr. Younger pointed out that more funding for hip and knee replacements does not address the increased need for access to trauma surgery because of our growing and aging population.
 “Orthopaedic surgeons cover both elective surgery and fractured bones,” Dr. Younger explained.
 “The fractures are often managed at night and over weekends, and amount to over 50% of the work performed by orthopaedic surgeons.
 With more hip and knee replacements being required by the government’s program, this may mean reduced access to trauma surgery and certainly puts more strain on all the doctors, nurses and ancillary staff providing orthopaedic care.